Pterseus/content/data/The_Pathway_of_Life/en.md

 #### 4

 Only those men who find it profitable to order the life of others can believe that force can improve the life of others.
-But people who have fallen into this delusion ought to see clearly that human life can change for the better only as the result of an inner spiritual change, and never as the result of force employed1 upon them by others.
+But people who have fallen into this delusion ought to see clearly that human life can change for the better only as the result of an inner spiritual change, and never as the result of force employed upon them by others.

 #### 5